 The 5+1 internship operates within a registration timeframe.
 Provisional psychologists typically have a limited window, often around three years from initial provisional registration, to complete the internship before renewal or re-application requirements apply.

 Time spent in a clinical masters program may count toward this window depending on registration status.
-If a significant portion of that timeframe has passed, returning to the 5+1 pathway can become much more complicated.
+If a significant portion of that timeframe has passed, returning to the 5+1 pathway can become more complicated.

 This is where the risks intersect.